 into multiple logical networks of varying sizes, structures, and

-functions so that each slice can be dedicated to specific services or
+functions so that each slice can be dedicated, e.g., to specific services or

 customers.
-Network slices need to operate in parallel while

-providing slice elasticity in terms of network resource allocation.
+Network slices need to co-exist on the same network while ensuring elasticity in terms of network resource allocation.

 The Differentiated Service (Diffserv) model allows for carrying